 This tutorial describes the basis of the VO program hosted at CDS.
 The three major VO programs are described: SIMBAD (astronomical database), VizieR (catalog service) and Aladin (interactive sky atlas).
-The user gets familiar with the programs 1) searching for the galaxy NGC4039 through the CDS portal to get direct access to SIMBAD, VizieR and Aladin, 2) comparing the sky coverage between SDSS and GALEX surveys using Aladin and 3) selecting interacting galaxies with Aladin.
-(If needed a complementary Jupyter notebook can be downloaded here.)
+The user gets familiar with the programs while 1) searching for the galaxy NGC4039 through the CDS portal to get direct access to SIMBAD, VizieR and Aladin, 2) comparing the sky coverage between SDSS and GALEX surveys using Aladin and 3) selecting interacting galaxies with Aladin.

 This tutorial uses the advanced VO functionalities of VOSA (VO Sed Analyzer) and TOPCAT to determine empirically the masses and radii of stars surrounded by planets.
 The user needs to register to get access to the functionalities of VOSA (online tool).
 They can then upload a list of objects to study, build their SEDs and analyze them (by fitting models).
 Using the interoperability between VOSA and TOPCAT, the user can compare the empiral values obtained with VOSA to those published in papers.

 This tutorial allows the user to get familiar with ADQL (Astronomical Data Query Language) and TAP (Table Access Protocol) through using GAIA data.
 ADQL and TAP are widely used in VOs to handle large datasets that cannot be handled locally.

 This online tutorial uses mostly Aladin functionalities to locate the sources of latest gravitational wave events on the sky